 - 1. WHSG will ensure that candidates are informed of their centre assessed marks so that they may request a review of the centre's marking before marks are submitted to the awarding body. - 2.
-WHSG will inform candidates that they may request copies of materials to assist them in considering whether to request a review of the centre's marking of the assessment. - 3.
-WHSG will, having received a request for copies of materials, promptly make them available to the candidate. - 4.
-WHSG will provide candidates with sufficient time in order to allow them to review copies of materials and reach a decision. - 5.
+WHSG will inform candidates that they may request copies of materials (generally as a minimum, a copy their marked assessment material (work) and the mark scheme or assessment criteria plus additional materials which may vary from subject to subject) to assist them in considering whether to request a review of the centre's marking of the assessment. - WHSG will inform candidates they will not be allowed access to original assessment material unless supervised - 4.
+WHSG will, on receipt of a request for copies of materials, promptly make them available to the candidate. - 5.
+WHSG will allow candidates sufficient time for the review to be carried out, to make any necessary changes to marks and to inform the candidate of the outcome, all before the awarding body's deadline. - 5.
 WHSG will provide a clear deadline for candidates to submit a request for a review of the centre's marking.
 Requests will not be accepted after this deadline.
-Requests must be made in writing. - 6.
-WHSG will allow sufficient time for the review to be carried out, to make any necessary changes to marks and to inform the candidate of the outcome, all before the awarding body's deadline. - 7.
-WHSG will ensure that the review of marking is carried out by an assessor who has appropriate competence, has had no previous involvement in the assessment of that candidate and has no personal interest in the review. - 8.
-WHSG will instruct the reviewer to ensure that the candidate's mark is consistent with the standard set by the centre. - 9.
-WHSG will inform the candidate in writing of the outcome of the review of the centre's marking. - 10.
-The outcome of the review of the centre's marking will be made known to the head of centre.
-A written record of the review will be kept and made available to the Awarding Body upon request.
+Requests must be made in writing using the Review of Internally Marked Assessment Request Form 2022, available from the Exams Office. - 6.
+WHSG will ensure that the review of marking is conducted by an assessor who has appropriate competence, has had no previous involvement in the assessment of that candidate and has no personal interest in the review. - 7.
+WHSG will instruct the reviewer to ensure that the candidate's mark is consistent with the standard set by the centre. - 8.
+WHSG will inform the candidate in writing of the outcome of the review of the centre's marking.

+9. The outcome of the review of the centre's marking will be made known to the head of centre and will be logged as a complaint.
+A written record will be kept and made available to the awarding body upon request.
+Should the review of the centre's marking bring any irregularity in procedures to light, the awarding body will be informed immediately